xris1658/yadaw/doc/BUILD.md

   check target OS is added in this version.
 To build YADAW with older CMake, set version of `cmake_minimum_required` and replace `if(LINUX)` with `if(UNIX AND NOT APPLE)`.
-- Download and install Qt;
+- Download and install Qt (see the version requirement described in Build With MSVC);
 - Download source of VST3 SDK, CLAP and sqlite_modern_cpp, and remember the paths to them;
 - Download source of [ADE](https://github.com/opencv/ade), build and install it: